Inside Schools 2025 Annual Report

 Monitoring Student Growth

-CPSD administers multiple interim assessments during the school year to monitor student progress and inform instruction
+CPSD administers multiple interim assessments during the school year to monitor student progress and inform instruction to support the individual learner’s needs.

 The Smarter Balanced Assessment (SBA) measures student progress toward college and career readiness in English Language Arts (ELA) and math.
 All Washington students in grades 3-8 and 10 take this assessment each spring.
 Students in grades 5, 8 and 11 also take the Washington Comprehensive Assessment of Science (WCAS).
 Results for these assessments provide families and schools with valuable information on their student’s progress towards meeting state